Shivam13-tech/Home-decor/README.md

 - **Cart Management**: Buyers can add products to their cart and manage them, providing a seamless shopping experience.

 - **Token-Based Authentication**: The application implements token-based authentication using JSON Web Tokens (JWT) to ensure secure and authorized access to protected routes.

+- **React Router**: The application utilizes React Router for client-side routing, enabling seamless navigation between different pages.
+The routing configuration ensures that users can switch between various sections of the application, such as the home page, product categories, cart, and seller portal, without requiring a full page reload.

+- **Mobile Responsiveness**: Dreamspace is designed to be fully responsive, adapting its layout and content to provide an optimal user experience across different screen sizes and devices.
+Whether users access the application on desktops, tablets, or mobile phones, they can enjoy a seamless and intuitive browsing and purchasing experience.

 ## Installation